Patelanish/ScientificCalculator.Maven/README.md

   - (`MC` key) Reset memory *
   - (`MRC` key) Recall the current value from memory to the display *
 - Trig functions
-  - Sine - Calculate the sine of the displayed value and display it
+  - Sine - Calculate the sine of the displayed value and display it----- DONE
-  - Cosine - Calculate the cosine of the displayed value and display it
+  - Cosine - Calculate the cosine of the displayed value and display it----- DONE
   - Tangent - Calculate the tangent of the displayed value and display it
   - Inverse Sine
   - Inverse Cosine